-- Keith Urban's "Days Go By" has a scene where he walks toward the camera while everything around him appears to be happening in reverse, similarly to the Yankovic scene above.
+- Keith Urban's "Days Go By" has a scene where he walks toward the camera while everything around him appears to be happening in reverse.

 - The video for "Drop" by The Pharcyde runs entirely in reverse.
 Thus, we see the band members spring to their feet from a lying position, rolling up stairs, repelling a bucket full of water upwards, and near the end, instantly piecing together a mural painted on glass with a hammer before wiping the paint off with paintbrushes.

 - The video for Coldplay's "The Scientist" plays backwards from the singer lying on a mattress on a random British street, him walking through the countryside, him getting up and walking after a massive car crash (that killed the girl he was driving with and sent said car down a hill) leaves him uninjured, the crash itself, and the events up to it, leaving him back in the car on the road with the girl buckled up properly (she had unbuckled before the crash, and was through through the windshield during it).